evanbray1/python-zwoasi/README.rst

 Troubleshooting
 ---------------
 - Make sure the ZWO ASI SDK library is accessible.
-- If you get errors about missing DLL/SO/DYLIB, check the `ZWO_ASI_LIB` path.
+- If you get errors about missing DLL/SO/DYLIB, check the `ZWO_ASI_LIB` path for your system.
+- For matplotlib issues, try changing the backend at the top of the the demo scripts.
 - For more details, see ZWO's official documentation.

 License